By John Gruber

 Buy the app out of anti-competitive spite simply to shut it down — The software industry is rife with acquisitions whose only purpose was to quash competition,1 but I can’t recall a single example of Apple doing so.
 And in the case of Pixelmator and Photomator, it doesn’t make any sense — neither competes against anything Apple makes, and they’re exclusively available as apps on Apple platforms.

 The bottom line is that what we, as users, hope for after a big company acquires a beloved app is for an outcome where the users of that app remain happy.
-That might mean just keeping the app going, under its current name or a new name, like with Logic.
+That might mean just keeping the app going, like with Logic.
 Or it might mean scrapping the standalone app, but bringing the core features of the app into the OS itself, like with Dark Sky.
 Sometimes it’s a mix, though, like with Shazam.
 Another example like that is Workflow — which began life as a third-party automation utility for iOS, but which Apple acquired in 2017 and turned into Shortcuts.
 Anyone who liked Workflow surely loves Shortcuts — it’s far more powerful and capable as an OS-level technology from Apple than it ever could have hoped to have been as a third-party app.

 Other examples: